abarbanell-cortexia/image-tagging-docs/index.md

 ## Intro

-Cortexia has a tagging application set up where you can find the qork queue of images to tag, and save your data right away.
+Cortexia has a tagging application set up where you can find the work queue of images to tag, and save your data right away.
 No hassle, you just need a browser and internet.

 ## Registration